Annex C (informative) Compatibility [diff]

 Change: Remove header <codecvt> and all its contents.

-Rationale: The header has been deprecated for the previous three editions of this standard and no longer implements the current Unicode standard, supporting only the obsolete UCS-2 encoding.
+Rationale: The header has been deprecated for the previous three editions of this document and no longer implements the current Unicode standard, supporting only the obsolete UCS-2 encoding.

 Ongoing support is at implementer's discretion, exercising freedoms granted by [zombie.names].